html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 *  The `short_name` is preferred over `name` and if provided will be used.
 *  If you don't supply a `start_url` it will use the current page's url.
-*  Chrome will [first look for icons](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=182) that match the density of the display and are sized to [48dp * screen density](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=42)
+*  Chrome will [first look for icons](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=182) that match the density of the display and are sized to [48dp * screen density](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=42) first, if none are found it will search for the icon that closest matches the device characteristics.

 ## Telling the browser about your manifest